-The financial report has been prepared on the basis of historical cost, except for land and buildings, derivative financial instruments and available-for-sale financial assets, contingent considerations and non-cash distribution liability that have been measured at fair value.
+The financial report has been prepared on the basis of historical cost, except for land and buildings, derivative financial instruments and available-for-sale financial assets that have been measured at fair value.
 Cost is based on the fair values of the consideration given in exchange for assets.